ryancbutler/mdt-lab-vagrant/README.md

 - **mylab\vagrant** can be used for authentication
   - Configured as Domain and Enterprise admin
 - Local **administrator** password is set to **P@ssw0rd**

+# Test MDT

+- Boot your test VM and
+- Cancel the intial boot disk screen (only shows once)
+- Press **F12** at the bios screen
+- Select *l* to boot from lan
+- PXE process should pickup from here
+- Happy labbing